eea-web/eea-web.github.io/index.md

 permalink:  /
 ---
 <h1>About</h1>
-I am a first year Master's student in Computer Science at Georgia Tech.
-I am working at the intersection of few-shot and continual learning with [Zsolt Kira][zsolt].
-Previously, I was an Associate Machine Learning Scientist at [The Wadhwani Institute for Artificial Intelligence][wiai].<br>
+I am a first-year Master's student in Computer Science at Georgia Tech.
+I am working at the intersection of few-shot and continual learning with [Prof. Zsolt Kira][zsolt].
+Previously, I was a Machine Learning Scientist at [The Wadhwani Institute for Artificial Intelligence][wiai], and before that, I worked closely with [Prof. Vinay Namboodiri][vinay] at [IIT Kanpur][iitk] on Vision & Language problems.

 <div class="row" id="timeline-logos">
     <div class="col-xs-3">